 For more helpful metrics to track, take a look at the inventory reports in NuORDER.

 Track your metrics in real-time

-While there are several inventory management platforms on the market, not all of them are created equal.
+While there are several inventory report management platforms on the market, not all of them are created equal.

 When you’re looking for an inventory reporting solution, look for a solution like NuORDER that can provide real-time inventory reporting for both the buyer and the wholesaler.

-When your stats are updated in real-time, you can rest assured you won’t make inventory and sales mistakes.
+When your stats are updated in real-time, you can rest assured that you won’t make inventory and sales mistakes.

-Improve your inventory reporting strategy with NuORDER
+Improving your inventory reporting strategy with NuORDER

 Inventory reporting is critical to running a successful wholesale brand, and tracking the right metrics makes it possible to understand customer demand and provide the right supply without losing money.